hadaseshel/webClient/README.md

 4. Send messages of text, image, video and voice to friends.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-To run this project you need to use the command:
+To run this project you need to **enter the folder "webclient"** and then you need to use the command:
 ### `npm start`

 It will runs the app in the development mode.